Frequently Asked Questions About Water Kefir

 - 2-3 drops of Ancient Earth Liquid Minerals

 - ½ teaspoon unsulfured blackstrap molasses

 Place water and sugar in a large glass jar and using a whisk, mix until sugar is dissolved.
 Then add your crystals and other ingredients to the jar.
 Stir a little with a spoon until combined.
 Place a lid on the jar and let it sit for 2-3 days.
-After that time strain and resume regular protocol of sugar water and grains.
+After that time strain and resume regular protocol of sugar water and crystals.
 This should revive them if they're still healthy and start them growing and becoming bubbly again.

 Crystals that are sluggish and not growing are usually a sign of not being fed regularly enough.
 If feeding them every two days and giving them a drop of molasses doesn't perk them up then you'll need new crystals.